There are many incredible things to do in Oxford.

 There are a huge number of specimens on show in a range of exhibits, but this is a living-breathing museum with interactivity and learning around every corner.
 There is always a bursting diary of events, often drawing on the research going on behind the scenes.

-PRACTICAL INFORMATION: The museum is open daily from 10:00 am until 5:00 pm.
-Entry is free but with Covid-restrictions, you need to book a time slot.
-Donations are welcomed.
+The museum is open daily, entry is free but you need to book a time slot.

 Visit Pitt Rivers Museum

-PRACTICAL INFORMATION: Entry to Pitt Rivers is free, but again, booking is essential.
-It’s open Monday – Sunday 10:00 am until 5:00 pm.
-Donations are important for supporting the ongoing work of the museum.
+Entry to Pitt Rivers is free, but again, booking is essential.
+Here, donations are important for supporting the ongoing work of the museum.

 Go to Oxford Castle and Prison

-You can also climb 101 steps (not for the under 5s) to the top of St George’s Tower where you are spoilt with amazing vistas of the entire city.
+You can also climb 101 steps to the top of St George’s Tower (though keep in mind if you are traveling with children that those under 5 years of age are not admitted to the tower) where you are spoilt with amazing vistas of the entire city.
 The 18th century prison cells are somewhat eerie and the underground candle-lit crypt is certainly atmospheric.
-You’ll certainly collect a huge number of photographs here!
+It also makes for some nice photos!

 Take a day trip to Blenheim Palace

-If you have a vehicle, or are willing to book on a coach trip from the city centre, do make a trip out of Oxford to nearby Blenheim Palace.
+If you have a car, or are willing to travel by bus from the city centre, do make a trip out of Oxford to nearby Blenheim Palace: it’s easily one of the best things to do in Oxford.

 In the grounds you can wander the formal gardens as well as enjoy acres of parkland designed by Capability Brown.
 There’s the Marlborough Maze to escape from, and the Pleasure Gardens delight the youngest visitors.